Director of Bands

-Dr. Zastoupil’s professional experience includes having served as the Associate Director of Bands at the University of Texas – Arlington and Eastern Michigan University, as well as brass staff for the Santa Clara Vanguard.
+Dr. Zastoupil’s professional experience includes having served as the Associate Director of Bands/Director of Athletic Bands at the University of Texas – Arlington and Eastern Michigan University, as well as brass staff faculty for the Santa Clara Vanguard DCI corps.
 Originally from Texas, Dr. Zastoupil holds a Doctor of Musical Arts degree from Northwestern University where he was the L.K.
 Skornia endowed fellowship winner and was an adjunct instructor in the Bienen School of Music.
 He received his Master of Music degree in wind conducting from the University of Michigan, his Bachelor of Music Education degree from Baylor University, and is a former student of the Aspen Music Festival and School.